awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

 ### Aurora Serverless DB cluster and Secrets Manager secret

-This example requires an Aurora Serverless DB cluster that contains a MySQL database.
+This example requires an Aurora DB cluster with the Data API feature enabled.
+As of March 2024, the available choices are:
+* Aurora PostgreSQL using Aurora Serverless v2 or provisioned instances in the cluster.
+* Aurora MySQL or Aurora PostgreSQL using a Serverless v1 cluster.

+For this example, we assume that the Aurora cluster uses a combination of Aurora PostgreSQL and Aurora Serverless v2.

 The database must be configured to use credentials that are contained in a Secrets Manager secret.

 Follow the instructions in the
 [README for the Aurora Serverless application](/resources/cdk/aurora_serverless_app/README.md)